 At our annual meeting each year, our Board of Directors submits to stockholders its nominees for election as Directors.
-In addition, the Board of Directors may submit other matters to the stockholders for action at the annual meeting.
+In addition, the Board of Directors may submit other matters to the stockholders for action at the Annual Meeting.

 Our stockholders also may submit proposals for inclusion in the proxy material.
-These proposals must meet the stockholder eligibility and other requirements of the SEC and for these to be considered for inclusion in next year's proxy materials, you must submit your proposal in writing by January 11, 2020 to our Corporate Secretary, Vuzix Corporation, 25 Hendrix Road, Suite A, West Henrietta, New York 14586.
+These proposals must meet the stockholder eligibility and other requirements of the SEC and for these to be considered for inclusion in next year's proxy materials, you must submit your proposal in writing by January 11, 2021 to our Corporate Secretary, Vuzix Corporation, 25 Hendrix Road, West Henrietta, New York 14586.

-In addition, our by-laws provide that a stockholder may present from the floor a proposal that is not included in the proxy statement if the stockholder delivers written notice to our Corporate Secretary not earlier than 120 days and not later 90 days before the first anniversary of the preceding year's annual meeting.
-The notice must set forth the stockholder's name, address and number of shares of stock they hold, a description of the business to be brought before the meeting, the reasons for conducting such business at the annual meeting, any material interest they have in the proposal, and such other information regarding the proposal as would be required to be included in a proxy statement.
-We have received no such notice for the 2019 annual meeting.
-For the 2020 annual meeting of stockholders, written notice must be delivered to our Corporate Secretary at our principal office, 25 Hendrix Road, Suite A, West Henrietta, New York 14586, between February 13, 2020 and March 15, 2020.
+In addition, our bylaws provide that a stockholder may present from the floor a proposal that is not included in the proxy statement if the stockholder delivers written notice to our Corporate Secretary not earlier than 120 days and not later 90 days before the first anniversary of the preceding year's annual meeting.
+The notice must set forth the stockholder's name, address and number of shares of stock they hold, a description of the business to be brought before the meeting, the reasons for conducting such business at the Annual Meeting, any material interest they have in the proposal, and such other information regarding the proposal as would be required to be included in a proxy statement.
+We have received no such notice for the 2020 Annual Meeting.
+For the 2021 annual meeting of stockholders, written notice must be delivered to our Corporate Secretary at our principal office, 25 Hendrix Road, West Henrietta, New York 14586, between February 13, 2021 and March 15, 2021.

-Our by-laws also provide that if a stockholder intends to nominate a candidate for election as a member of the Board of Directors, the stockholder must deliver written notice of such intent to our Corporate Secretary.
+Our bylaws also provide that if a stockholder intends to nominate a candidate for election as a member of the Board of Directors, the stockholder must deliver written notice of such intent to our Corporate Secretary.
 The notice must be delivered not earlier than 120 days and not later 90 days before the first anniversary of the preceding year's annual meeting.
 The notice must set forth the stockholder's name and address and number of shares of stock they own, the name and address of the person to be nominated, a description of all arrangements or understandings between such stockholder and each nominee and any other person (naming such person) pursuant to which the nomination is to be made by such stockholder, the nominee's business address and experience during the past five years, any other directorships held by the nominee, the nominee's involvement in certain legal proceedings during the past ten years and such other information concerning the nominee as would be required to be included in a proxy statement soliciting proxies for the election of the nominee.
 In addition, the notice must include the consent of the nominee to serve as a Director if elected.
-We have received no such notice for the 2019 annual meeting.
-For the 2020 annual meeting of stockholders, written notice must be delivered to our Corporate Secretary at our principal office, 25 Hendrix Road, Suite A, West Henrietta, New York 14586, between February 13, 2020 and March 15, 2020.
+We have received no such notice for the 2020 Annual Meeting.
+For the 2021 annual meeting of stockholders, written notice must be delivered to our Corporate Secretary at our principal office, 25 Hendrix Road, West Henrietta, New York 14586, between February 13, 2021 and March 15, 2021.